uber/NullAway/README.md

 1. The `net.ltgt.apt` plugin is not required.
 2. The `com.google.code.findbugs:jsr305:3.0.2` dependence can be removed; you can use the `android.support.annotation.Nullable` annotation from the Android Support library.
-3. Rather than declaring NullAway as an `apt` dependence, use an `annotationProcessor` dependence:
+3. Rather than declaring NullAway as an `apt` dependence, use the `annotationProcessor` configuration:

 ```gradle
 dependencies {